 You can visit the City of Bend website for more information on obtaining a permit for your project.

 We can build, replace, or repair parts of your deck with a variety of materials.
-Composite decks are extremely cost efficient and look great.
+Trex Composite Decks are extremely cost efficient and look great.
 Decks made with these alternatives are long lasting and are typically made of eco-friendly, recycled materials.
 They are also super easy to clean and maintain.
-Need more reasons to love composite decking?
-Read this blog post!

 If you're looking to go the more traditional route, we can fabricate your deck from a variety of natural wood options.
 Cedar, red cedar, redwood, mahogany, ipe, teak, and fir are all viable options.
 However, these decks typically do require a bit more maintenance, including finishing.
 We offer a variety of staining options.
 Although we cannot stain your natural wood deck in the wintertime, it's actually best to let your deck season throughout the winter season anyway.
 We call this allowing the wood to “weather.”
 Mill glaze is a film that can develop on lumber during production.
 Letting your deck weather during the winter can help to break down this film and better prepare your deck to accept stain.